 “Look!
 We did it!
 We’ve got your company appearing the local 3-pack without advertising.”

 Small businesses in cities face different challenges compared to companies in more suburban and rural areas.
-The geographical location of our clients can heavily influence our online review marketing and management (ORMM) strategy for moving up the rankings.
+The geographical location of our clients can heavily influence our Local SEO and Online Review Marketing and Management (ORMM) strategy for moving up the rankings.

 I reached out to a few local search experts who face the unique challenges each location presents.

 Understanding the Urban Landscape of Local SEO and ORMM

 Here are the questions posed to the experts: